Bivocational and Beyond: Educating for Thriving Multivocational Ministry

 • British Perspectives on Bivocational Ministry

-Hartness Samushonga
+Hartness M. Samushonga

 • Changes in Ministry and Bivocational Ministry since the 1960s